-Your cat has been diagnosed with feline asthma, and will require long-term medication for this condition, possibly for life.
-It is important that you follow the appropriate instructions for this treatment.
-The instructions that are specific for your cat have been checked:
+Your cat has been diagnosed with feline asthma and will require long-term medication for this condition, possibly for life.
+It is important that you follow the treatment instructions that have been determined specifically for your cat.

 ___ 1) Your cat was given an injection of corticosteroids.
 Relief should be apparent within 12-24 hours.
 If an increase in water consumption or urination occurs, please inform us for future reference.
 These side effects are common with steroid administration and will go away in a few days without treatment.
 Long-term use of corticosteroids in cats may lead to serious side effects.

-___ 4) Your cat has been prescribed oral corticosteroids.
-The specific drug being dispensed for your cat is labeled on the bottle.
-Give the tablets as directed:
+___ 3) Your cat has been prescribed oral corticosteroids.
+The specific drug dispensed for your cat is labeled on the bottle.

 Give _____ tablet(s) of_______________________________________ every _____ hours. *Report any increase in water consumption to us at once.

-___ 5) The oral corticosteroids prescribed for your cat will require a dose adjustment to reach the minimum effective dose.
-Once symptoms are under control, call your veterinarian for specific instructions on how to do this.
+___ 4) The oral corticosteroids prescribed for your cat will require a dose adjustment to reach the minimum effective dose.
+Once symptoms are under control, consult a veterinarian for specific instructions on how to do this.
 Write these instructions down in the space provided below:

-___ 6) Your cat has been prescribed oral bronchodilators.
-The specific drug being dispensed for your cat is labeled on the bottle.
+___ 5) Your cat has been prescribed oral bronchodilators.
+The specific drug dispensed for your cat is labeled on the bottle.

 Give _____ tablet(s) of____________________________________ every _____ hours.